Sustainability Disclosure Tracker

 • Source Link

-This voluntary framework focuses on measuring and reporting on greenhouse gas (GHG) emissions, energy use, and climate change strategies.
-Companies are expected to report on their Emissions, as well as their targets and progress in reducing emissions.
+This voluntary framework focuses on measuring as well as reporting on greenhouse gas (GHG) emissions, energy use, and climate change strategies.
+This framework expects companies to report on their Emissions, as well as their targets and progress in reducing emissions.
 CDP’s Disclosure Platform Guide provides the details for how to complete environmental disclosures with CDP.

 • Short Name: CDP